wtistang/2024-TechXchange-Labs/1156-Deploy-Liberty-OCP/README.md

     ![A screenshot of a computer Description automatically generated](./images/media/image117.png)

     a.
-Scroll down Technology Report, which can quickly help assess which Java EE API technologies that the PlantsByWebSphere application uses, and which editions of Liberty the APIS are available.
+Scroll down the **Technology Report**, which can quickly help assess which Java EE API technologies that the PlantsByWebSphere application uses, and which editions of Liberty the APIs are available.

     ![A screenshot of a computer Description automatically generated](./images/media/image118.png)